tiy-lv-python-2016-02/comprehensions/README.md

   * Convert each Date in normal mode (bouy.csv) to its numerical day of the week, then create a list of values for each day of the week
+  * Using the previous list of values make the average for each statistic per day.
   * Write a function that can take a dictionary of bouy data and return the best weekend to take a trip.
 Include the criteria as to how it chooses the best weekend.